bibiygarcia/bibiygarcia.github.io/essays/JavascriptEssay.md

 ---

 <img width="300px" class="rounded float-start pe-4" src="https://makersaid.com/wp-content/uploads/2022/10/check-if-variable-is-is-not-null-in-javascript-768x432.jpg">
-Is/Is Not Null in JavaScript from makersaid.com url: https://makersaid.com/check-if-variable-is-is-not-null-in-javascript/

-*Exploring JavaScript: A Comparative Analysis and Insights from ES6* Written by https://chat.openai.com/

 ## Introduction

 JavaScript, often referred to as the "language of the web," has transformed from a simple scripting language to a versatile and powerful programming language.
 This essay delves into the characteristics of JavaScript, comparing it with other programming languages, particularly with insights from the ES6 (ECMAScript 2015) module.
-Additionally, it evaluates JavaScript's suitability for software engineering and reflects on the "athletic" style of software engineering education.

 ## Comparative Analysis: JavaScript and Other Languages